Neyman's C(\alpha) Test for Unobserved Heterogeneity: The test for unobserved parameter heterogeneity

 \begin{corollary} Under $H_{0}$, $Z_{n}$ has distribution $\mathcal{N}(0,1)$.
 Under $H_{a}$, by applying LeCam's third lemma (see e.g. \citeasnoun[Example 6.7]{vdv98}), it follows a shifted normal distribution $\mathcal{N}(\delta_{1}^{2}(J_{\xi \xi}-J_{\xi \theta}J_{\theta \theta}^{-1} J_{\theta \xi})^{1/2},1)$. \end{corollary}

 The optimal test statistic $Z_{n}$ takes the form of a $C(\alpha)$ test.
 It projects the second-order score $S_{\xi, n}$ for $\xi$ onto the space spanned by the first-order score vector $S_{\theta, n}$ for $\theta$.
-It is the sequence of statistics from the original experiment matched to the optimal test statistic in the limit Gaussian experiment for inference on $\delta_{1}$. \\
+It is the sequence of statistics from the original experiment that can be matched with the optimal test statistic in the limit Gaussian experiment for inference on $\delta_{1}$, which is the first element in the one sample $Y$. \\